SAP-archive/cloud-language-servers-container/README.md

 # CI
 This project is using [Travis CI](TODO).

+# Limitations

+cloud-language-servers-container is integrated fully in CloudFoundry using [the language server buildpack](https://github.com/SAP/cf-language-server-buildpack).
+However there is a small gap for full integration on local machine or Docker.

+# Known Issues

+* Memory footprint for JEE server is substantial when each user workspace gets his own server instance.
+* rsync or websocket interfaces might have better performance than the current HTTP REST (for a setting that require sync)

+# How to obtain support
+For bugs, questions and ideas for enhancement please open an issue in github.

 # To-Do (upcoming changes)

+* Coplete travis integration
+* Setup official releases
 * Make integration tests also work on windows
 * Easy automated way to install cloud-language-servers-container together with language servers on local machine
 * Remove CloudFoundry specific code